doableware/djongo/docs/docs/get-started.md

       ```

 3. Run `manage.py makemigrations <app_name>` followed by `manage.py migrate` (ONLY the first time to create collections in MongoDB)
 4. YOU ARE SET!
-HAVE FUN!
+Have fun!

 ## Requirements